Digital Marketing Tips & Advice For 2021

 16. Take Advantage Of Push Notifications

-Sirio is the CEO at We Can Track, an analytics SaaS tool that helps marketers understand how to get the most out of their marketing data.
-With a strong background in data science and analytics, Sirio helps publishers make sense of their data.
+Sirio is the CEO at We Can Track, a SaaS tool that helps marketers understand how to get the most out of their marketing data.
+With a strong background in data science, Sirio helps publishers make sense of their digital marketing strategy.

 Building a highly engaged newsletter list might have had its best days.

-Instead, plenty of successful (affiliate) publishers are growing a highly engaged subscriber base with browser push notifications.
+Instead, plenty of successful affiliate marketing publishers are growing a highly engaged subscriber base with browser push notifications.
 One of our clients experienced up to 400% higher open rates than email when using push notifications.

 Other publishers regularly post both informative and entertaining YouTube videos from within their niche.
 Although just as in SEO, knowledge about how the YouTube algorithm operates and years of persistence is necessary to make any traffic channel a high converting one.